7 best sewing machines for beginners

 Whipping up a cushion?
 Making a quilt?
 Start with an easy-to-use sewing machine

-With The Great British Sewing Bee set to return to our screens in early 2019, you may be inspired to dip your toe in the waters of home sewing or return to forgotten sewing skills from earlier in life.
+After the second series of The Great British Sewing Bee earlier this year, you may have beeen inspired to dip your toe in the waters of home sewing or return to forgotten sewing skills from earlier in life.
 But before you can pick up those fabric shears how do you choose your all-important sewing machine?

 The vast range of confusing features on offer can be overwhelming for a beginner.
 To decipher which will be useful to you it is important to think about the type of projects you want to sew and how often.
 To get started all you need from your machine is a straight stitch in a variety of lengths, a zigzag and the function to sew a buttonhole, which most machines offer in an easier single automatic step now rather than the manual four.
 All other features are additional extras that may be helpful depending on whether you can see yourself making the occasional cushion and quilt or sewing yourself a whole new wardrobe.